rburnham52/fluent-test-scaffold/docs/ci-cd-setup.md

 #### GitHub Packages (Automatic)

-The CD workflow automatically publishes to GitHub Packages using the `GITHUB_TOKEN`.
+The release publishing workflow automatically publishes to GitHub Packages using the `GITHUB_TOKEN`.
 No additional configuration is needed.

 #### NuGet.org (Optional)

 To publish to NuGet.org:

 1. Add the `NUGET_API_KEY` secret as described above
-2. The `nuget-publish.yml` workflow will automatically run when tags are pushed
+2. The `release-publish.yml` workflow will automatically publish to NuGet.org when releases are published

 ### 4. Version Management

 The project uses **release tag-based versioning** for version management:

 - **Git release tags**: Primary source of version information (e.g., `v1.0.0`)
-- **GitHub Actions**: Extracts version from release tags during CD workflow
+- **GitHub Actions**: Extracts version from release tags during release workflow
 - **Assembly versioning**: Set dynamically during build from release tag
 - **NuGet packages**: Versioned using extracted tag version

-### 5. Manual Intervention Process
+### 5. Release Process

-The CI/CD pipeline includes manual intervention steps to ensure quality:
+The CI/CD pipeline includes automated release publishing:

-#### Release Approval Process
+#### Release Publishing Process

-1. **Automatic Release Creation**: When a tag is pushed, a draft release is created
+1. **Automatic Release Publishing**: When a release is published, packages are automatically built and published
-2. **Manual Review**: Review the draft release and packages
-3. **Approval Workflow**: Use "Approve Release for NuGet Publishing" workflow
-4. **NuGet Publishing**: Manually trigger "Publish to NuGet.org" workflow
+2. **Dual Publishing**: Packages are published to both GitHub Packages and NuGet.org
+3. **Release Notes Update**: Release notes are automatically updated with publishing information

 #### Version Synchronization